Authentication

 TOTP-based 2FA:

-1. **Setup:** `generate_2fa` → returns QR code/secret → `enable_2fa(token)` to confirm
+1. **Setup:** `generate_2fa` → returns secret/QR → `enable_2fa(token)` to confirm

-2. **Login:** When 2FA is enabled, `login` returns `TwoFactorRequired` → call `verify_2fa_code(user_id, token)`
+2. **Login:** when 2FA is enabled, `login` returns the 2FA-pending payload → call `verify_2fa_code(user_id, token)`

 3. **Disable:** `disable_2fa`